joshgerdes/jekyll-uno/_drafts/add-shortcut-to-azure-virtual-desktop-in-the-microsoft-365-waffle.md

 7. Click **Save**
 8. Log out of your Admin account and into an account that has an Exchange license, attached to it.
 It may take some time for the Custom App Launcher to display.

-_Note: I attempted copying the Azure Virtual Desktop RDP file (C:\\Users\\%UserAccount%\\AppData\\Local\\rdclientwpf) to my website, to access directly however received an error, even opening up the RDP file directly failed, to test the Remote Desktop client.
-At this stage, having a launcher to the Web Client is the best bet and you don't have to worry about users having the Remote Desktop agent installed when working out of the office._
+_I attempted copying the Azure Virtual Desktop RDP file (C:\\Users\\%UserAccount%\\AppData\\Local\\rdclientwpf) to my website, to access directly however received an error, even opening up the RDP file directly failed, to test the Remote Desktop client._

+_I found that I can open the RDP up with the Remote Desktop application directly using Open With: C:\\Users\\%UserAccount%\\AppData\\Local\\Apps\\Remote Desktop\\msrdcw.exe_

+_At this stage, having a launcher to the Web Client is the best bet and you don't have to worry about users having the Remote Desktop agent installed when working out of the office._